amekelburg/wedsite/2-important-info.md

 ### What should I wear?

-Our wedding style is casual yet romantic.
-No heels or ties necessary- this is not the Cannes Film Festival!
-We want you to feel great in what you're wearing.
+Our wedding style is fun and romantic.
+No heels, ties, or suit jackets necessary- this is not the Cannes Film Festival!
+Rachel will be wearing flats and Alex will be wearing a vest and collared shirt, no jacket.
+We want you to feel as GREAT in what you're wearing as we do!
 Here are some celebs who have graciously agreed to model appropriate attire for our wedding:

 <div id="celeb-slideshow"> </div>